DavidT352/email-decision-support/README.md

 > I have received your email.
 To ensure I address leadership’s concerns accurately, please provide the specific points from the latest update that you believe do not align with our previous discussions.
 Having these details in writing will allow for a proper review before any decision is made.

+### Example 4: Regulatory Compliance Inquiry with Escalation Pressure

+**Incoming email:**

+> Following our review of the materials you submitted, we’ve identified potential discrepancies between the information provided and standard regulatory requirements.
+>
+> At this stage, we require confirmation that your internal processes will be brought into alignment.
+Unresolved gaps may require escalation on our side.
+>
+> Please confirm how you intend to proceed.
+>
+> — James
+> Partner, Regulatory Affairs

+---

+**Facts**
+- The sender is a Partner in Regulatory Affairs.
+- The email follows a review of submitted materials.
+- The sender alleges discrepancies between the materials and regulatory standards.
+- The sender is requesting confirmation that processes will be aligned.
+- The sender mentions potential escalation.

+**What This Email Represents**
+A formal compliance inquiry using vague allegations and escalation language to pressure a commitment without specifying concrete issues.

+**Why This Is the Next Best Step**
+- It shifts the burden of proof back to the sender to define the alleged discrepancies.
+- It avoids admitting non-compliance or agreeing to process changes without specifics.
+- It neutralizes escalation pressure by requiring documentation before any response is given.

+**Suggested Reply**
+> I have received your email.
+To ensure an accurate response, please provide a written list of the specific discrepancies identified, along with the corresponding regulatory standards you are referencing.

 ---